mplennon617/demo-nextjs-with-tailwind/README.md

 # Setup (Do prior to the Workshop)

 If you want to code along, complete the setup in full prior to the workshop.
+Set aside at least 30 minutes.

 ## Prerequisites
 You must have the following things installed on your laptop prior to the workshop for the interactive coding portion: